ikelos/words-watchface/README.md

 ---
 ###### *English*

-This project is an example of an implemetation of a watch face for *Android wear* platform.
+This project is an example of an implementation of a watch face for *Android wear* platform.
 There is a configuration application for Android phones, by which you can change colors or shape of watch face.

 ## About